selkies-project/selkies-gstreamer/README.md

 #### Deploy coTURN with Docker

-In order to deploy a coTURN container, use the following command (consult this [example configuration](https://github.com/coturn/coturn/blob/master/examples/etc/turnserver.conf) for more options which may also be used as command line arguments).
+In order to deploy a coTURN container, use the following command (consult this [example configuration](https://github.com/coturn/coturn/blob/master/examples/etc/turnserver.conf) for more options which may also be used as command-line arguments).
 You should be able to expose these ports to the internet.
 Modify the relay ports `-p 49160-49200:49160-49200/udp` and `--min-port=49160 --max-port=49200` as appropriate (at least one relay port is required).
 Simply using `--network=host` instead of specifying `-p 49160-49200:49160-49200/udp` is also fine if possible.
 The relay ports and the listening port must all be open to the internet.
 Add the `--no-udp-relay` behind `-n` if you cannot open the UDP `min-port=` to `max-port=` port ranges, or `--no-tcp-relay` behind `-n` if you cannot open the TCP `min-port=` to `max-port=` port ranges.

 For time-limited shared secret TURN authentication: